RohanAlexander/AustralianPoliticians/README.md

 The datasets are up-to-date as of 1 September 2019 (i.e. they include the deaths of Tim Fisher and Elaine Darling).

+If you have suggestions on how I could improve the datasets, or corrections, please don’t hesitate to get in touch.

 ## Installation